itinero/docs/docs/transit/basic-concepts/CSA.md

  Connection Scan Algorithm: practical expansions
  ===============================================

+ This document gives insight in the extensions made to CSA to get a efficient and usable algorithm.

 The core principle of every connection scan is to have a look at every connection, ordered by departure time.

  There are a few variations that each give useful results for some usecases: